tagspaces/documentation/docs/search.md

 * Ebooks: EPUB (extracts the text content) -->

 <CenteredImage
-    caption="Options for searching by last modified date" src="/media/tagspaces-enabling-fulltext-indexing.png"
+    caption="Enabling full-text indexing"
+    src="/media/tagspaces-enabling-fulltext-indexing.png"
     maxWidth="650px"
     showCaption
   />

 :::caution
-This feature is still in beta state and could lead to performance issues if you are dealing with many and/or big text files.
+This feature is still in beta and could lead to performance issues if you have many or large text files.
 :::

 ## Global search

 <ProFeature />

-TagSpaces Pro offers searching in all locations.
-We call this feature "Global search".
-It works on local and remote S3 based locations.
-The feature can be activated by clicking the _Global_-button in the search area, as seen in the following screenshot.
+TagSpaces Pro offers searching across all locations, called "Global search."
+It works on both local and remote S3-based locations.
+You can activate this feature by clicking the _Global_ button in the search area, as shown in the following screenshot.

 <CenteredImage
     caption="Activating the global search"